filipeborato/Split/README.md

 #Split connects to another project of mine called CompressorAndSplit

 The Split project is coupled to a plugin I created with the name Boratio, in C++ with Juce Framework, and it's a github project called CompressorAndSplit

+# THIS IS MY SERVER AND HE HOSTED MY NEURAL NETWORK
+this project is a neural network that removes or separates the voice between the instruments